breedx2/noshare/README.md

 ## config

 Now that you've got the client available, you need to do a one-time configuration.
+You can safely skip this and it'll prompt you the firs time you offer or receive.

 Run `noshare config` and enter the host and port that your admin gave you, and the path to the private key corresponding to the pubkey you gave to your admin..